How Couples Therapy Can Save Your Marriage

-If you're at a low point in your marriage, you may be wondering if going to couples therapy is even worth it or looking for signs that the marriage is worth saving.
+If you're at a low point in your marriage, you may be wondering if going to couples therapy is even worth it for saving your marriage.
 In that case, it's better to rephrase the question a different way.
 You should instead ask, "What are the signs my marriage is not worth saving?"
 Listed below are some of those signs:

-Aside from abuse, if you believe your marriage isn't worth saving but still have your doubts, there's nothing wrong with speaking with a therapist.
+Aside from abuse, if you believe saving a marriage isn't worth it but still have your doubts, there's nothing wrong with speaking with a therapist.
 At least you'll know you did the best you could.
 Striving to live a life free of regret means following your instincts and trusting yourself to make the best decisions.

 Where To Find Help